nmendezst/bag3_adc_test/README.md

-When building pybag, a multiple definitions error ocurs:
+When building pybag, a few multiple definitions error occurs:

 ```bash